alemazzo/posc/README.md

-# OSetup
+# POSC
-Operation System Migrator.
+Python Operating System Configurator

 ## Applications
 Write your application setup file and install all of them in a time without losing time anymore.